Darchek/shuffleJar/index.md

 ## 3.1 Multilayer Perceptron

 To start, the first model to evaluate was a MLP (Multilayer Perceptron).
 It uses a supervised learning technique (backpropagation) to train a Neural Network.
-It can be distinguish from the liner perceptron because this one have multiple hidden layers:
+It can be distinguish from the liner perceptron because it uses multiple hidden layers:

 ![mlp layer](https://user-images.githubusercontent.com/10107933/50059826-1a4fd700-018c-11e9-8cae-279a28b2a5ef.JPG)